Nodeactyl/Nodeactyl/README.md

 ## Documentation
-Heres is the official documentation website: `https://nodeactyl.jellydev.xyz/`

-Below is some basic documentation, but please note, this page will not contain the full documentation
+Below is some basic documentation until the documentation is fully complete, the WIP documentation can be viewed here: https://nodeactyl.elliotfrost.xyz.

 `Dont even try using this API without reading Getting Started guide.`